makgyver/fluke/docs/config_log.md

 # Log configuration

-Inside the [experiment configuration file](configuration.md), the `logger` key is used to specify the logger to be used during the experiment. `fluke` comes with a few built-in loggers, and all of them are desgined to keep track of the results of the evaluation of the model(s).
+Inside the [experiment configuration file](configuration.md), the `logger` key is used to specify the logging class to be used during the experiment. `fluke` comes with a few built-in loggers, and all of them are desgined to keep track of the results of the evaluation of the model(s).

 ## Local logger

-The `local` logger, i.e., the logger that logs to the console, is implemented in the class `fluke.utils.log.Log`.
+The *local logger*, i.e., the logger that logs to the console, is implemented in the class [Log](#fluke.utils.log.Log).
 This logger does not require any additional argument and you can set it in the experiment configuration file as follows:

 ```yaml